 The summer will be divided into two sections:

 Weeks 1 and 2: “Boot Camp”.
 During week 1 students will receive training in laboratory safety and in essential methods of molecular biology, biochemistry and bioinformatics, including purification and manipulation of DNA, molecular cloning and generation of expression constructs, bacterial transformation, electrophoretic analysis of DNA and proteins, and protein purification.
 Students will also receive instruction on maintenance of records and lab notebooks.
 This section will involve a common project so that all students share the same experience and learn the same set of basic skills.
 During week 2 students complete boot camp activities, including preparation of a written report, and they transition into their team projects.

 Remainder of Summer: “Team Projects”.
 Students will select among several project options according to their interests and work in teams of three on those specific projects.
 Once a week every team will give an oral presentation to the rest of the class and faculty describing the rationale, goals, approaches, current results and overall status of their project.
 In addition to general discussion, the students will receive faculty feedback not only on the science but also on communication skills.
-Students will present final oral and written reports at the end of the summer, and each team will present a poster on their research at the CNAST (Center for Nucleic Acid Science and Technology) Symposium.
+Students will present final oral and written reports at the end of the summer, and each team may present a poster on their research at the CNAST (Center for Nucleic Acid Science and Technology) Symposium.

 Projects from previous years included: